Signed in as:

 filler@godaddy.com

-The Florida Highwaymen are one of the most important cultural legacies ever to come out of the Treasure Coast.
+They are one of the most important cultural legacies ever to come out of the Treasure Coast.

 They painted our skies, our rivers, our storms, our royal poincianas — and they did it during a time when Black artists were shut out of galleries and opportunity.